Ana and the Wolves: Production

 Ana and the Wolves was filmed on the historic estate of El pendolero in the municipality of Torrelodones.

-Reception
+Release

+The film was released theatrically in Seville on 4 June 1973, in Barcelona on 8 June 1973, and in Madrid on 16 July 1973.

+The film is available in Region 2 DVD.

+Critical reception

+Lorenzo López Sancho of ABC declared Ana and the Wolves an "outstanding" film, describing it as "a cruel tale, an allegory rooted in Spanish reality".

+Awards

 At the 29th CEC Awards held in 1974, the film was won the awards for Best Actor, Best Supporting Actress and Best Photography.

-DVD release

-Ana and the Wolves is available in Region 2 DVD.